-In other (more mild) “people are the worst” news, I was doing a bit of research and discovered that the sign was stolen in 2014, three years after we visited.
-They unfortunately haven’t caught the thieves and recovered the sign yet.
+In other (more mild) “people are the worst” news, I was doing a bit of research and discovered that the sign was stolen in 2014, three years after we visited, but found in late 2016 in Norway.

 The original barracks are long gone (except one), but raised concrete shows you the outline of where they stood.
 It’s insane to think of how many people were crammed together in terrible living conditions.
 You can walk through the one remaining one, to get a feel for how inhumane the conditions were.

 This is one of the watchtowers from which the guards could keep an eye on everything, and shoot anyone for a real or imagined infraction.
 The ditch helped with drainage and also made it harder to escape.

 As most people know, sometimes a group of prisoners were selected for the reward of getting to take a shower, something that sounded absolutely heavenly…and then gassed as they stood there, naked and vulnerable, with people waiting outside to take their turn.
 Of all the things that horrify me about the concentration camps (and that is obviously a super long list), the cowardice and deceit of the gas chambers (pictured below) is something that comes close to topping the list, ever since I was a kid.